forumone/gesso-wp/README.md

 from the JavaScript objects.
 In general, if you want to share a value between CSS and JavaScript, you should use simple strings or numbers.

-### Width Based Media Queries
+### Viewport width-based media queries

 Gesso uses custom mixins to specify viewport width based media queries:

 - `breakpoint`: min-width queries
 - `breakpoint-max`: max-width queries
 - `breakpoint-min-max`: queries with both a min and max width

 Each mixin takes one or two
 width parameters, which can be a straight value (e.g., 800px, 40em) or a design